tutrinh/Godot_Cheat_Sheet/README.md

   var obj2= MyObject.new()
   obj2.dict.greeting = "hello2"
 ```

+---

+## SINGLETON / AUTOLOAD
+Singleton pattern is useful tool for solving the persistent info between scenes.
+### Concept
+- Create objs that are always loaded no matter which snce is running
+- Can store global variables
+- Can handle switching scenes and between scene transitions
+- Act like a singleton

+### Autoload a script to act like a singleton
+To autoload a script:
+Project > Project Settings > Autoload Tab > Select the tscn/gd script

+---

 ## HUD / CanvasLayer/ Sits above the Game / UI
 ### Control Nodes for UI